Published at: 2025-10-30

 picture coming soon:

-• Transfer Outbound: When a Transfer Order is confirmed, the system automatically generates an Outbound Order for the Source Warehouse and deducts the corresponding Inventory.
+• Transfer Outbound: when a Transfer Order is approved, the system automatically creates an outbound Shipment for the Source Warehouse and deducts the corresponding Inventory.

 picture coming soon:

-• Admins can enable auto-confirm receipt under Inventory Management > Basic Settings > Transfer Receipt Confirmation.
-Once enabled, the system automatically processes receipt confirmation upon Transfer Order approval.
+• Administrators can enable automatic transfer-in confirmation under Inventory Management -> Basic Settings -> Transfer Inbound Confirmation.
+When enabled, the system automatically processes transfer-in confirmation after a Transfer Order is approved.

 Submit Feedback